-Azure pipelines are great, but a frustration is how to persist variables through phases.
+Azure pipelines are great, but a frustration is how to persist variables through phases in build and release pipelines.

 For two tasks running in the same agent phase you can pass variables a number of ways.
 If it is a Windows host you can do it through PowerShell or the O/S, otherwise you can drop it to a property file.
 Both are possible because all tasks within a phase run on the same host.